 - Understand the current traffic volume to the site and the estimated cost it will take to recover/regain, and timelines

 - Understand traffic sources, backlinks, citations that are currently in place, and the resources it will take to update

 - Plan where the old site will reside (new sitemaps, new URLs structures, etc)

 - Map all the changes to implement 301 redirects

-- Understand local listings and get an estimate of the amount of listings that have to be updated
+- Understand local listings and get an estimate of the number of listings that have to be updated

 - Don’t rush.
 It’s better to keep both sites up and running for a while until the changes have been implemented.